DevFactoryCH/imagecache/README.md

 $image = Imagecache::get('uploads/images/sunset.jpg', 'teaser');
 ```

-`$image` will now contain an array with the following properties:
+`$image` will now contain an stdClass with the following properties:

  - `src`
 The URL to the image to be used inside the `<img src="">` attribute